tanhuy998/context-js/README.md

 #### Note

-The whole package does not use Decorator internally.
-The file which use decorator syntax must be before execution or register with @Babel.
+The whole package does not use Decorators internally.
+The file which use decorator syntax must be transpiled before execution.

 ```js
 require('@babel/register')({